-Head gardener, Mark has worked closely with chefs Jake and Cassie, since the start of 2017 to design a kitchen garden in harmony with the requirements of the inn’s kitchen.
+Head gardener, Mark has worked closely with our chefs, since the start of 2017 to design a kitchen garden in harmony with the requirements of the inn’s kitchen.

 The garden has been laid out as it might have been in Victorian times with additional modern crop varieties being introduced at the request of the chefs to ensure an exciting and varied menu at the inn.